-AUSTIN, Texas — The first batch of coronavirus pandemic-inspired "Healthy Streets" have opened in Austin.
+AUSTIN, Texas — The second batch of coronavirus pandemic-inspired "Healthy Streets" have opened in Austin.

 On May 7, the Austin City Council approved a resolution to create a slow streets initiative titled "Healthy Streets," which will temporarily create safer spaces for people to walk, bike and travel in wheelchairs while still maintaining social distancing.